joev0000/ya6s/README.md

 Custom devices are no different than the included devices, and are built to use the same `Backplane`.
 The ya6s simulator can dynamically attach these to the backplane using the monitor's `attach` command.

+A custom device must have a public constructor that takes the arguments `(joev.ya6s.Backplane backplane, Map<String, String> options)`.
+It does not need to extend any other class or implement any interface.
+The constructor should register itself with the appropriate `Signal`s of the backplane, in particular, the `clk` clock signal.
+Typically, a device will have a `tick` method, which is registered to listen to changes of the `clk` clock signal.
+The `tick` method will check the address bus and determine if the address corresponds to the device.
+If so, the `rwb` (read/not-write) flag is checked, and the data bus is either written to or read from, and the appropriate action taken.

 # Future Enhancements